Gary Donald, Founder & Chairman of the Board of Directors

 Kerry Doughty, Vice President & CFO

 Kerry Doughty joined Avion in 2005 and is responsible for all accounting and financial reporting and transactions.
 Prior to coming to work for Avion, Kerry worked for three different commercial companies as a Cost Accountant, Controller, Vice President and Secretary to the Board of Directors.
-Combined with his eight years at Avion, Kerry has over 37 years' experience in financial analysis, reporting and job costing.
+Combined with his 12 years at Avion, Kerry has over 37 years' experience in financial analysis, reporting and job costing.
 His experience also includes government contracts and payroll, 27 years of experience in budgeting, cost pricing, financial planning and internal controls and 32 years of supervisory experience.

 Kerry also serves as Trustee of Avion's 401(k) and Plan Administrator of the ESOP Plans.
-He is President of the New South chapter of the ESOP Association, a Board member of HASBAT and a member of the Institute of Management Accountants and past president of the local chapter of the Association of Accountants and Financial Professionals.
+He is Past President of the New South chapter of the ESOP Association, a Board member of HASBAT and a member of the Institute of Management Accountants and past president of the local chapter of the Association of Accountants and Financial Professionals.
 Kerry is also Vice President of the Miss.
 State University Huntsville/Decatur alumni chapter.

 Kerry graduated from Mississippi State University in 1978 with a Bachelor of Science in Accounting.
 He served four years for the United States Navy.